run-llama/llama_deploy/examples/kafka/README.md

 previously mentioned two steps.
 It does so by using two agents that work in
 sequence: `remove_ay_agent` and `correct_first_character_agent`.

+This multi-agent system also features a `TaskResultService` that is a consumer of messages containing the final `TaskResult` data.
+That is, when a task is completed, the control plane sends a message containing the results of the task to a consumer that subscribes to the message type "human".
+This is precisely what `TaskResultService` is, and it consumes these messages by appending the results to a `task_results.jsonl` file that is stored in a `task_results` folder that gets created in the directory from which the service was launched.

 #### Launching Without Docker

 As with running our example simple scripts above, we need to standup our